AdobeDocs/dynamic-media-classic.en/help/using/searching-assets.md

 ## Filter assets using metadata {#filter-assets-using-metadata}

 Filter assets in the Filters tab of the Asset Library.
 To filter assets, you use metadata values as the criteria.
 After choosing a metadata field to filter on, the Filters tab lists all metadata values that were entered in the field you chose.
 It also lists the number of assets that were assigned each value.
 For example, in a filter operation on the **[!UICONTROL Creator]** metadata field, the **[!UICONTROL Filters]** tab lists all names that were entered in the **[!UICONTROL Creator]** metadata field for different assets.
-It also lists for each name, the number of assets assigned the name.
+It also lists for each name, the number of assets assigned to the name.
 You then select a metadata value to see all assets that were assigned that value.
 In the example, you select the `Prairie Cat` metadata value to see all assets in which the name `Prairie Cat` was entered in the **[!UICONTROL Creator]** metadata field.
 You can filter using more than one metadata field as a filtering criterion.

 You can save filter operations to run them many times.